REYD-TTS/FastSpeech2/README.md

 # FastSpeech 2 For Yiddish TTS

 This is a lightly modified fork of an open source PyTorch implementation of FastSpeech 2.
 This fork contains additional configuration, instructions, etc, to support the Yiddish language.
-To cite this Yiddish project please use
+To cite this Yiddish project please use:

 ```
-@inproceedings{reyd22_interspeech,
+@InProceedings{Webber_etal-2022,
- author={Jacob Webber and Samuel K. Lo and Isaac L. Bleaman},
+  author    = {Jacob J. Webber and Samuel K. Lo and Isaac L. Bleaman},
- title={{REYD – The First Yiddish Text-to-Speech Dataset and System}},
+  title     = {{REYD} -- The First {Yiddish} Text-to-Speech Dataset and System},
- year=2022,
- booktitle={Proc.
-Interspeech 2022},
- pages={2363--2367},
- doi={10.21437/Interspeech.2022-789}
+  booktitle = {Proceedings of {Interspeech} 2022},
+  year      = {2022},
+  doi       = {10.21437/Interspeech.2022-789}
 }
 ```

-Full details of the project can be found [here](https://github.com/REYD-TTS)
+Full details of the project can be found [here](https://github.com/REYD-TTS).

-If you want to generate samples without hassle, there is a interactive demo available [here](https://colab.research.google.com/drive/1xv0I_auaZ9rdNMMyrBpJHvOotH9w_BHa?usp=sharing)
+If you want to generate samples without hassle, there is an interactive demo available [here](https://colab.research.google.com/drive/1xv0I_auaZ9rdNMMyrBpJHvOotH9w_BHa?usp=sharing).

-The original README of the FastSpeech 2 implementation is appended below our Yiddish-specific instructions
+The original README of the FastSpeech 2 implementation is appended below our Yiddish-specific instructions.

 ## Setup

-In order to run training or inference you will need to install the necessary dependencies.
+In order to run training or inference you will need to install the necessary dependencies:
 ```
 pip install -r requirements.txt
 ```
 Depending on your system you may need to delete the version numbers to get things to install smoothly.
 You should ensure you have a version of PyTorch with CUDA enabled for training.
-You will also need the `yiddish` library from Isaac Bleaman
+You will also need the `yiddish` library from Isaac Bleaman:

 ```
 pip install yiddish
 ```
-Download pretrained models and pre-processed dataset
+Download pretrained models and pre-processed dataset:

 ```
 wget --content-disposition https://figshare.com/ndownloader/articles/19350539/versions/1